-NOTE: Only System Center 2016 Operations Manager, System Center 2012 R2 Operations Manager, and System Center 2012 SP1 Operations Manager are supported.
+NOTE: Only System Center 2016 Operations Manager is supported.

 NOTE: The System Center Operations Manager Alert Notification is added automatically when the Quest Active Administrator management pack is deployed to the specified SCOM management server.
 If you do not see this notification, you need to deploy the Quest[®] Active Administrator[®] management pack.
 See Configuring SCOM and SNMP Settings in the Active Administrator User Guide.
 See Configuring SCOM and SNMP Settings in the Active Administrator User Guide.